josephmluna/LabWebsite/lab_charter/index.md

 - Present your first practice talk to the lab at least one month before the conference.
 This gives you an opportunity to receive feedback from your colleagues and refine your presentation skills.
 - Deliver your second practice talk and present your poster to the lab during a lab meeting or an additional meeting one week prior to the conference.
 This final practice session will help you feel more confident and prepared for your actual presentation.

-I understand that preparing for a conference can be stressful, but remember that you have the full support of your lab mates and myself.
+Preparing for a conference can be stressful, but remember that you have the full support of your lab mates and myself.
 We are all invested in your success and want to help you make the most of these valuable experiences.

 Lastly, remember to have fun and enjoy the experience!
 Conferences are not only about presenting your work but also about immersing yourself in new ways of thinking, forging new connections, and finding inspiration for your future research.
 I've met and made so many friends at these over the years and you never know how these connections will pay off later in your journey.